craftcms/contact-form/README.md

     </form>

-Note that "fromName" and "subject" are both optional fields.
-The only required ones are "fromEmail" and "message".
+Note that “fromName” and “subject” are both optional fields.
+The only required ones are “fromEmail” and “message”.

+If you have a “successRedirectUrl” hidden input, the user will get redirected to it upon successfully sending the email.